RK Nagar (film): Plot

 Shankar (Vaibhav) is introduced in a dream song sequence, where he dreams of living a luxurious life with two wives at his service.
 When he wakes up, however, his ambition is entirely different: he claims that he has no interest in making wealth and no respect for people of fortune.
 Ranjini (Sana Althaf) comes from a rich background and is the daughter of Chairman Sundaramoorthy (Santhana Bharathi).
 She despises rowdy men, but when she sees Shankar chasing two goons with a machete in his hand, she falls for him.
 Meanwhile, there is a conflict between two rivals, Vishwanathan aka Lottai (Sampath Raj) and Manoj aka Mannu (Inigo Prabhakaran), Sundaramoorthy's nephew.
-However, Lottai is killed by Mannu, and Sundaramoorthy's son too is killed in Shankar's new tailor shop, causing him to get framed for murder.
-How Shankar use his ways to prove himself that he is not involved in the murder forms the rest of the story.
-It is revealed the schoolboys are the main culprits of sexual assaults on women, which caused them to committed suicide, including their teacher.
+However, Lottai is killed by Mannu, and Sundaramoorthy's son is also killed in Shankar's new tailor shop, causing him to get framed for murder.
+How Shankar uses his ways to prove that he is not involved in the murder forms the rest of the story.
+It is revealed that the schoolboys are the main culprits of sexual assaults on women, which caused them to commit suicide, including their teacher.
 They abducted Sundaramoorthy's son, but during the altercation between them, they killed him.